ohmjariwala/jam_traders_SATC_Spring_2024/README.md

 # shift_comp_demo
-Contains the submission from a sample competitor in the SHIFT Algorithmic Trading Competition.
+Submission for SHIFT Algorithmic Trading Competition

+Placed 1st within Stevens and achieved the highest Sharpe Ratio 2 of the 5 days